Deborah Bräutigam: Career

 Will Africa Feed China?, Bräutigam's third book, studies salient claims that Chinese companies have been involved in significant purchases of land throughout Africa, with mixed conjectures about the outcomes of those purchases.
 Bräutigam studies the veracity of claims that Chinese corporations have purchased substantial arable land in Africa and populated it with laborers from China, and that these actions have been directed by the government in Beijing with the goal of improving food security in China.
 Through extensive field work in a series of countries, Bräutigam rebuts these claims, concluding that "The Chinese are not building a new empire on the continent" of Africa.

 Bräutigam's work has been extensively cited; a 2019 review by the political scientists Hannah June Kim and Bernard Grofman listed her among the 40 most cited women actively working in political science departments at American universities.
 Bräutigam has also published articles in media outlets like The New York Times, The Washington Post, and The American Interest, and her work has been cited or reviewed in media outlets including The Economist and Financial Times.

 In December 2021, BBC contacted Bräutigam to give a brief explanation of debt trap diplomacy, an example of it, and why the evidence doesn't support it.
 The morning after, a BBC broadcast recording used clips of the brief interview with Bräutigam and misrepresented her position on the debt-trap issue, discarding all the evidence she brought forth that the "conventional wisdom was not correct."
 Bräutigam contacted the BBC reporter that had reached out to her, who said that it was an editing decision by an inexperienced producer.
-An apology for the error was issued by BBC on the same day noting that Bräutigam had explained why the ideas of Debt-Trap diplomacy have little basis in fact, however those comments were edited out of the broadcast interview.
+An apology for the error was issued by BBC on the same day noting that Bräutigam had explained why the ideas of Debt-Trap diplomacy have little basis in fact, but those comments were edited out of the broadcast interview.